Can An Executor Decide Who Gets What?

 Want a list of some common executor duties?
 Download a PDF checklist here: Executor Duties Checklist

-When someone dies, their Will usually needs to pass through probate court for validation.
+When someone dies, their Will usually needs to pass through probate to get validation by the court in your province.
 This is an important process, where the court gives the executor the authority to carry out the wishes in the Will.
 So you can at least rest assured knowing that the executor is accountable to the courts before the process of estate asset distribution even begins.

 But what happens when the court validates an executor, but the Will is unclear or outdated?
 Can an executor change the contents of the Will within the guardrails of estate interpretation?